 Corporate Income Tax Returns

-All companies, including those with no income or business activity, must file income tax returns with the DGII every year.
+All companies, including those without income or business activity, must file annual income tax returns with the DGII.

-For companies operating on a calendar year, returns must be filed on or before April 30.
-For companies operating on a non calendar fiscal year, returns must be filed within 120 days from the fiscal year-end date.
-Returns must be accompanied by financial statements audited by a certified public accountant.
+For companies operating on a calendar year, returns must be filed by April 30.
+Companies with a non-calendar fiscal year must file returns within 120 days of their fiscal year-end.
+Returns must be accompanied by financial statements for the corresponding fiscal year.

 Payment in Advance of Corporate Income Tax